Sociology in Switzerland

 "We are also of the opinion that, contrary to widespread belief, there is no qualification research in the Federal Republic based on the didactics of vocational training.
 The available research on the impact of technology and technical application, on the change in career structures and occupational development perspectives, only tackles questions of vocational training indirectly or at the periphery and regards skills mostly from the aspect of the formal qualification available."
 (Huisinga 1990: 97).

-Because "market transparency" is lacking to such a great extent, there is little reason to hope that supply and demand for occupational skills will automatically regulate themselves in the marketplace, as defined by neoclassical theory.
-This is borne out by the fact that, even in periods of pronounced unemployment, industry will complain about a lack of highly qualified technical staff, and that statistically the percentage of "suitably qualified" workers employed in the service sector declined from 83% in 1970 to 71% in 1990 (cf. Sheldon 1995).
-This problem of incorrectly allocated training investment is growing to the extent that increasingly even highly skilled workers are employed in insecure jobs and have to accept unexpected breaks in their career, which reduces the investment value of expensive training programmes.
+Because "market transparency" is lacking to such a great extent, there is little reason to hope that supply and demand for occupational skills will automatically regulate themselves in the marketplace, as asserted by neoclassical theory.
+This is borne out by the fact that, even in periods of pronounced unemployment, industry tends to complain about a lack of highly qualified technical staff, and that statistically the percentage of "suitably qualified" workers employed in the service sector declined from 83% in 1970 to 71% in 1990 (cf. Sheldon 1995).
+This problem of incorrectly allocated training investment is growing to the extent that even highly skilled workers are increasingly employed in insecure jobs and have to accept unexpected breaks in their career, which reduces the returns of expensive training investments.
 3)

 2. On the growing complexity and unpredictability of changes in occupational skills

-In the traditional career world, vocational skill requirements are relatively transparent phenomena because they are attributes of roles which, on account of the great stability of technology, job organization, market environment and the general social context, likewise enjoy great stability.
-This permanence of occupational roles provides favourable conditions for making such requirements the object of structured training courses, which in turn - as in the case of the craft guilds since the late Middle Ages - are subject to traditionalization.
+In the traditional career world, vocational skill requirements are relatively transparent phenomena because they are attributes of roles which, based on the great stability of technology, job organization, market environment and the general social context, likewise enjoy great stability.
+This permanence of occupational roles provided favourable conditions for highly structured training courses, which in turn - as in the case of the craft guilds since the late Middle Ages - are subject to long-term traditionalization.

 Given all the ignorance of specific skill developments and their summative effects on the overall labour market, one hypothesis at least remains relatively undisputed: that the working environment is becoming ever more heterogeneous in inin regard to the skills demanded.